shettysach/shettysach.github.io/markdown/index.md

 Here are some of my personal projects.
 For more detail, read this [article](./01_projects.html).

-- [Loxi](Loxi) - Bytecode interpreter for Lox written in Odin, extended with support for Python-like lists
+- [Loxi](Loxi) - Bytecode interpreter for Lox written in Odin, extended with support for Python-like lists and a web playground
 - [Ferrograd](https://www.github.com/shettysach/Ferrograd) - Small scalar autograd engine, inspired from Karpathy's micrograd
 - [Kannada-Handwriting-Calculator](https://www.github.com/shettysach/Kannada-Handwriting-Calculator) - Calculator that uses handwritten Kannada digits, powered by a CNN model
 - [CandleMist](https://www.github.com/shettysach/CandleMist) - Full‑stack, local‑inference chatbot powered by Mistral 7B Instruct (GGUF) using the Candle framework